 To see the humpback whales that migrate from the Antarctic to the warm waters of the Coral Sea to give birth between July and November head to Slade Point.
 Whales have also been known to enter the harbour at the Mackay Marina.

-The beaches are spectacular around Mackay and with 31 to choose from you are spoilt for choice!
+Australia has some of the most beautiful beaches in the world and Mackay is no exception!
+The beaches are spectacular around Mackay and with 31 to choose from you are spoilt for choice.

 The Northern Beaches of Bucasia Beach, Dolphin Heads and Eimeo Beach were our favourites.